XENONnT/GOFevaluation/README.md

 You are now good to go!

 ## Usage
+The best way to start with the `GOFevaluation` package is to have a look at the tutorial notebook, but the general use cases are also summarized below.
 ### Individual GoF Measures
 Depending on your data and reference input you can initialise a `gof_object` in one of the following ways:
 ```python